vania020/wro2025-robotek/README.md

   <img src="https://github.com/user-attachments/assets/e45a7e54-3c88-4524-b427-0ecff04898f5" width="45%" height="200">
   <img src="https://github.com/user-attachments/assets/211ba653-b04c-4f56-9fca-0c7498eb9aff" width="45%" height="200">
 </p>
+One of the challenges we faced was the 3D printing process itself.
+Printing small details such as gear teeth was difficult and often imprecise, which caused problems in the initial prototypes.
+To solve this, we made the gear teeth larger, and while this worked mechanically, the final design ended up taking too much space inside the chassis.<br><br>

+For this reason, we decided to switch to the system we currently use, which is part of the Hiwonder kit, adapted to fit in our chassis base.
+Instead of gears, it uses a system of linkages connected by screws and supported by bearings.
+These linkages move and transfer the motion to the wheels, achieving the Ackermann steering effect in a more compact way.

 ### <ins>**Chassis Design Process**</ins>
 This autonomous car project features a carefully constructed design that combines metal components with custom 3D-printed parts to create a durable, lightweight, and functional structure.